MikeCris89/reddflix/README.md

 ## About the Live Demo

-The deployed instance runs with a deliberately low rate limit — **2 requests per 15 seconds** — so the rate limiter and cache layers are observable in normal use.
-Production tuning is 10 requests per 60 seconds (matching Reddit's actual limit).
+The deployed instance runs with a deliberately low rate limit — **2 requests per 15 seconds** — so the rate limiter and cache layers are observable in normal use and also in tests.

 If you hit a "Retrying in Xs" countdown after a few requests, that's the limiter working as designed.
-Wait for the countdown, watch the request go through automatically with its reserved slot, and the cache will serve the same data instantly for the next 5 minutes.
+Wait for the countdown, watch the request go through automatically with its reserved slot, and the cache will serve the same data instantly for the next hour.

+## A Note on Live Data

+Reddit applies stricter limits and aggressive bot detection to traffic from server IPs, and may block proxies for extended periods.
+When that happens, the deployed instance serves data from a pre-scraped fallback dataset so the UI keeps working.
+The rate limiter, cache, and ban-handling code paths remain observable in the codebase and test suite (see [Testing](#testing)).

 ---